 - Measurable: Can the goal be measured, and how?

-- Actionable: Are there specific actions that can lead to this goal?
+- Actionable: Are there specific actions that can lead to accomplishing this goal?

 - Relevant: Is this goal relevant to the work?

-Example of a not-SMART Goal: Close more business in Q1
+Example of a Non-SMART Goal: Close more business in Q1

-Example of a SMART-style Goal: Close (actionable) $1M (measurable) by the end of Q1 (time-bound) by bringing in qualified leads through cold calls and demos (specific and relevant)
+Example of a SMART-Style Goal: Close (actionable) $1M (measurable) in sales by the end of Q1 (time-bound) by bringing in qualified leads through cold calls and demos (specific and relevant)

-Objectives and Key Results (OKRs) are often organized at the company, team, and individual level and define larger objectives and several measurable results that track progress.
-OKRs divide the goal into the achievement and any measurable actions that support it.
+Objectives and Key Results (OKRs) are often organized at the company, team, and individual levels and define one larger objective with several measurable results that track progress.
+OKRs divide a goal into the desired outcome and any measurable actions that support it.

 - Average 50 cold calls a day in November/December